 If you've ever had to address a tick infestation, you already know how difficult or even impossible they can be to control.
 Like most folks, you probably armed yourself with an insecticide labeled and guaranteed for ticks, mixed it just like the label says, sprayed the yard and house just like the label says, and felt confident that the deed was done and the infestation was under control.

-In most instances it usually doesn’t go quite like that.
-Generally, most folks just make one application.
+In most instances it usually doesn't go quite like that.
+Generally, most folks just spray one treatment.
 It will have visible results of a quick knockdown and it will appear that they have the ticks under control.
-Then, slowly after a few weeks, they’re back.
+Then, slowly after a few weeks, they're back.

 So they spray again.
 However, this time it seems that no matter what they do or how much insecticide they use, they just can't get them out of the yard, out of the home, and off of the pets.

-Initially, it’s not so much that they’re hard to control.
-It’s that most folks don’t understand that controlling ticks is a timed process that requires several steps and applications to break their life cycle.
-It most often takes a little more of a systematic approach than simply spraying the consumer strength insecticides that are available to you.
+Initially, it's not so much that they're hard to kill.
+It's that most folks don't understand that managing a tick infestation is a timed process that requires several steps and treatments to break their life cycle.
+It most often takes a little more of a systematic approach than simply spraying the consumer strength bug sprays that are available to you.

-- - It’s a timed process of more than one application
+- - It's a timed process of more than one treatment

-- - Using different classes of insecticides give the best results
+- - Spraying different classes of insecticides give the best results

 - - Proper ratios and application rates are critical